danielcregg/business-programming-python-ide/README.md

-# 🐍 Business Programming — Coding Environment
+# 🐍 Business Programming — Python Coding Environment

 > A ready-to-go Python coding environment for the Business Programming module.
 > **No installs.
 No setup.
 Just click and code.**